Do you make this key mistake when writing a cover letter for scientific manuscript submission to a journal?

 Therefore, the purpose of your cover letter, and the only purpose of your cover letter, is to get the editor to respond by opening your manuscript.

-This means that the body of your cover letter should include (think email C):
+This means that the body of your cover letter for scientific manuscript submission should include (think email C):

 - an indication that you are familiar with the content that the journal typically publishes